StaffGuide: Information Systems and Technology

 1. Open File Explorer

-4. Right-click on the folder and choose 'Map Network Drive'
+4. Choose 'Map Network Drive'

-5. Select the drive letter of your choice
+5. Select the drive letter of your choice and type \\ along with the name of the file server

 6. Click ‘Finish’ to complete the process